Judson-web/Zayan-Malik-V2/README.md

 * Supports document, video and audio file formats with caption support.
 * Imdb posters for autofilter.
 * Custom captions for your files.
-* Index command to index all the files in a given channel (No USER_SESSION Required).
-* Ability to Index Public Channels without being admin.
 * Support Auto-Filter (Both in PM and in Groups)
 * Once files saved in Database , exists until you manually deletes.
 (No Worry if post gets deleted from source channel.)
 * Added Force subscribe (Only channel subscribes can use the bot)